MatthewBuchananAstley/vop/README.md

 # vop

-The voice of pinocchio (or pinocchia if you want)
+The voice of pinocchio (pinocchia)

-"password generator"

-You can now have "The voice of pinocchio or pinocchia" on your computer!
-What would the sweet voice of pinoccio or pinocchia provide?
+A password generator.

-Reasonably secure passwords!
+Reasonably secure modern passwords can be generated with this software.

-And those consist of at least one uppercase, one lowercase letter and one special character.
+Modern passwords have to be (preferably) a random sequence of characters, of sufficient length and should consist of at least one uppercase, one lowercase letter and one special character.

-usage:
+Usage:

-./vop.py -pwl 64 (64 characters max)
+./vop -pwl 64 (64 characters max)

 The pw.sh script produces a list of between one and a hundred passwords from which a password can be chosen:

-./pw.sh
+./pw

 The password can also be changed into an url friendly base64 string.

-./vop.py -pwl 64 -b64 1
+./vop -pwl 64 -b64 1